yohanesnuwara/pyresim/README.md

 ### Intermediate

-> Varying boundary conditions in different sides of the reservoir, and varying well operating conditions, wellbore radius, and skin.
+> Varying boundary conditions in different sides of the reservoir, and varying well operating conditions, configurations, wellbore radius, and skin.

 |Case No.|Picture|Description|Input data|Simulator|
 |:--:|:--:|:--:|:--:|:--:|